 At Stockholm Furniture Fair, Tarkett has launched iQ Natural: a new homogeneous vinyl flooring made with around 75% natural or renewable raw material.

-iQ Natural is free from phthalate plasticisers, which contributes to lower indoor air pollution.
+iQ Natural is free from phthalate plasticisers.
+Namely, it doesn't contribute to indoor air pollution.
 It is also part of the ReStart program, ensuring all the vinyl that is manufactured can be used in production over and over again.

 Vestre: sustainable cities